Anne C. Petersen

 Anne Cheryl Petersen (born September 11, 1944) is an American developmental scientist.
-Among her many administrative roles, she served as deputy director and chief operating officer of the National Science Foundation, and vice-president of programs at the W. K. Kellogg Foundation.
+She served as dean of the College of Health and Human Development at Pennsylvania State University, deputy director and chief operating officer of the National Science Foundation, and vice-president of programs at the W. K. Kellogg Foundation.
 She is one of the founders of the Association for Psychological Science.
 In 2000, she was listed as one of the most influential psychologists by the Encyclopedia of Psychology.
-Her research focused primarily on adolescent development and gender issues.
+Her research has focused primarily on adolescent development and gender issues.

 Early life and education

 Petersen was born in Little Falls, Minnesota on September 11, 1944, to Rhoda Pauline Sandwick Studley and Franklin Hanks Studley.
-Her mother, Rhoda, was a secretary, and her father, Franklin, was a coach and a teacher.
+Her mother was a secretary and her father was a coach and a teacher.

-Petersen studied as an undergraduate at the University of Chicago, receiving a Bachelor of Arts in mathematics in 1966.
-She continued her education at the University of Chicago, receiving a Master of Science in statistics in 1972, and a Doctor of Philosophy in Measurement, Evaluation, and Statistical Analysis in 1973.
+Petersen studied as an undergraduate at the University of Chicago, receiving a B.A. in mathematics in 1966, a M.S. in statistics in 1972, and a Ph.D. in measurement, evaluation, and statistical analysis in 1973.

-Career and research
+Career

-Petersen has published over 350 articles and 18 books concerning areas of psychology, especially adolescent health and development, gender issues, science policy, and global issues.
-Her research also focused on adolescent pubertal development, including the development and publication of the widely used Pubertal Development Scale (PDS) for young adolescents.
-Petersen worked as a professor at Pennsylvania State University from August 1982 to March 1992.
-On July 1, 1987, she became the first dean of the College of Health and Human Development at Pennsylvania State University.
-In 1991, Petersen was named first vice-president for Research and also Dean of the Graduate School at the University of Minnesota, Twin Cities.
-She was also Full Professor at the Institute of Child Development at the University of Minnesota, Twin Cities, where she worked from May 1992 to March 1995, followed by her role as Senior Vice President in charge of programming at the W. K. Kellogg Foundation from 1996 to 2005.
+Petersen has published over 350 articles and 18 books in the areas of adolescent health and development, gender issues, science policy, and global issues.
+Her research focused on adolescent pubertal development, including the development and publication of the Pubertal Development Scale (PDS) for young adolescents.

+Petersen was a professor in the Department of Human Development and Family Studies at Pennsylvania State University from August 1982 to March 1992.
+On July 1, 1987, she became the first dean of the College of Health and Human Development at Penn State.
+In 1991, she was named first vice-president for research and dean of the graduate school at the University of Minnesota.
+She was also full professor at the Institute of Child Development from May 1992 to March 1995.

-Petersen continued her professional career at Stanford University.
-From August 2006 to June 2009, Petersen was a deputy director and professor at the Center for Advanced Study in the Behavioral Sciences at Stanford.
-In 2010, she accepted a position as a research professor at the University of Michigan.
+Petersen was senior vice president in charge of programming at the W. K. Kellogg Foundation from 1996 to 2005, where she was responsible for United States, Latin American, and southern African programs.
+Following her work with the Kellogg Foundation, Petersen founded the non-profit foundation Global Philanthropy Alliance (GPA), which funds "early stage youth-led entrepreneur organizations in Africa."
+From August 2006 to June 2009, Petersen was a deputy director and professor at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+In 2010, she became a research professor at the University of Michigan.
 From January 2010 to the present, Petersen has been at the Center for Human Growth and Development at the University of Michigan.
 She is also a faculty affiliate of the Science, Technology, and Public Policy (STPP) program at the Gerald R. Ford School of Public Policy.